wisp-forest/docs/docs/condensed-creative/condensed-item-entries.md

 1. The ItemGroups given Identifier
 2. The Condensed Entries Identifier with the given modid followed by the Entries Name
-3. Starting Item inwhich this Entry should be placed
+3. Starting Item in which this Entry should be placed
-4. :material-information-outline: If such ItemGroup is a OwoItemGroup, you can define Tab Indices as Strings
+4. :material-information-outline: If such ItemGroup is a owoItemGroup, you can define Tab Indices as Strings
-5. :octicons-tag-24: 3.0.0 : Shard entries allow you to template your entries if you add blocks to multiple ItemGroups or Tabs
+5. :octicons-tag-24: 3.0.0 : Shard entries allow you to template your entries if you add blocks to multiple ItemGroups or Tabs.
+You can use the Identifier of the Shard Entry and then edit that given instance within its JSON Object.

 ???+ note
-	You can use Identifiers from either Forge or Fabric for Vanilla ItemGroups as there is a internal intercompatibility layer that handles translation to the correct platform
+	You can use Identifiers from either Forge or Fabric for Vanilla ItemGroups as there is an internal intercompatibility layer that handles translation to the correct platform

 ***